-Federico Borella has been topped Photographer of the Year inside the 2019 Sony World Photography Awards.
+Federico Borella has been topped Photographer of the Year in the 2019 Sony World Photography Awards.
 The Italian photojournalist received the Documentary category for his ‘Five Degrees’ collection of images.
 The judges also felt that this look at how climate change is influencing the suicides of farmers in India also became worth taking the pinnacle prize.

 Before that, the total listing of expert category winners was announced.